:: For literary/publication inquiries, please contact Kelsey Day @ The Aragi Agency :: 📬 || ☎️ || 🖥️

 Sometimes she makes poems of dirt.
 Sometimes zeros and ones.
 Sometimes variously rendered text.
 Sometimes light.
 Bashir is the author of three poetry collections, most recently Field Theories, winner of the 2018 Oregon Book Award’s Stafford/Hall Award for Poetry.

-Samiya’s honors include the Rome Prize in Literature, the Pushcart Prize, Oregon’s Arts & Culture Council Individual Artist Fellowship in Literature, and two Michigan’s Hopwood Poetry Awards among numerous other awards, grants, fellowships, and residencies.
+Samiya’s honors include the Rome Prize in Literature, the Pushcart Prize, Oregon’s Arts & Culture Council Individual Artist Fellowship in Literature, plus numerous other awards, grants, fellowships, and residencies including MacDowell, the Atlantic Center for the Arts, and the New York Council on the Arts.
 In addition to her books, Bashir has served as editor to national magazines and anthologies of literature and artwork.
 In 2002 she was co-founder of Fire & Ink, an advocacy organization and writer’s festival for LGBT writers of African descent with whom she worked through 2015.

 “How, Bashir asks often in her poems in all their various forms, can we exist today,” wrote Marcella Durand for Hyperallergic, “in this place, in this time, as who we are?”